nuez/nuez.github.io/content/posts/_index.md

 +++
 title = "Posts"
-subtitle = "About Drupal, coding and business." menu  = "nav" weight = 2
+subtitle = "About Drupal, code and other stuff." menu  = "nav" weight = 2
 +++